johan--/claude-code-tips/README.md

 This is still experimental - I'm testing it across different types of tasks to make sure nothing important is lost.
 But so far it's been working well, and the output quality seems to have improved somewhat (probably because there's less noise in the context).

+**After a few days of testing**: It's been working pretty well.
+My impression is that it feels more raw - more powerful, but maybe a little less regulated, which makes sense because the system instruction is shorter.
+It feels more like a pro tool when you use it this way.
+Another thing I like is that you start with lower context in the first place, so you have more room before it fills up completely.

 Check out the [system-prompt folder](system-prompt/2.0.56/) for the patch scripts and full details on what gets trimmed.

 **Requirements**: These patches require npm installation (`npm install -g @anthropic-ai/claude-code`).
 The patching works by modifying the JavaScript bundle (`cli.js`) - other installation methods may produce compiled binaries that can't be patched this way.